 Honors Academic Adviser Kristina Bradley and Honors Humanities Series Coordinator Rachel Harper accompanied the students on the trip.
 As an educator, Harper is keenly aware of the benefits that come with bringing classroom experiences to the real world.

 “One of Stevenson’s main arguments in his book is that we need to get proximate.
 We need to get close to the people and the problems we want to solve,” Harper says.
 “I think it’s really easy when reading a book like Just Mercy to not think about it in terms of real people or places.
 I think it changes one’s experience about reading this book and thinking about prison life and culture to actually see the spaces where people were forced to live and hear some of the stories.”

 The Missouri State Penitentiary, located in Jefferson City, operated from 1836 until 2004 as the state’s primary maximum-security prison.
 The institution is notable for housing famous inmates, such as Martin Luther King Jr.’s assassinator, James Earl Ray.
 Though the penitentiary is not currently operational, historical tours offer an insight into what prison life was like with a look at the different units and cells.

-Mackenzie Wallace, a freshman honors student majoring in journalism, found the cell tour particularly memorable.
-“Walking through the cells and seeing the conditions prisoners lived in gave me a new perspective on the prison system,” Wallace says.
+A freshman honors student majoring in journalism found the cell tour particularly memorable.
+“Walking through the cells and seeing the conditions prisoners lived in gave me a new perspective on the prison system,” she noted.
 “Visiting the state penitentiary was a really unique experience.”